Space rocket Order by 2pm for Next Day Delivery*

 What's the difference between fat balls and suet balls?

-A huge difference between fat balls and suet balls is their nutritional value.
-Fat balls can contain many fillers, making them less efficient for feeding the birds with their depleted nutritional value.
-Fat balls also have a higher chance of rotting in the heat, which will make your garden birds ill if they consume them.
-This is why suet balls are the best bird food option to go for.
-Premium suet balls like the ones we make here on the farm will be packed with a large ratio of high-quality suet, nutritious seeds and delicious insects.
+A huge difference between fat balls and suet balls lies in their nutritional value.
+Fat balls can contain many fillers, reducing their effectiveness in nourishing birds.
+Fat balls also have a higher chance of rotting in the heat, which can harm garden birds if consumed.
+Therefore, suet balls are the best choice for bird food.
+Our premium suet balls, crafted here on the farm, are rich in high-quality suet, nutritious seeds, and tasty insects, providing optimal nutrition for your feathered visitors.

 Do birds prefer fat balls or suet balls?